Quisui/buckhill-challenge/README.md

 And the provided [rules](https://github.com/Quisui/buckhill-challenge/blob/develop/config/insights.php) from the challenge<br>

-Check package to see how's implemented in this project: [read](https://github.com/Quisui/order-basic-notification)
 # Testing
 ## Feature
 - Applied for the features completed for this challenge